Iximiel/plumed-school-benchmark/README.md

 ### Combining --kernel and --plumed

 You can specify multiple kernels **and** multiple input files together.
-In this case the number of two will be equal: the kernel in first position will be used with the file in first position, the kernel in second position will be used with the file in second position and so on.
+In this case the number of kernels and input files must be equal: the kernel in the first position will be used with the file in the first position, the kernel in the second position will be used with the file in the second position and so on.

 #### Examples